derickmokua/alx-backend-python/README.md

 ## 🧠 Author

-**Faith Okoth**
+** Derick Mokua**
-ALX Software Engineering Program – Backend Track
+ALX Software Engineering Program – Pro Backend

 ---

 ## 📜 License

-This project is licensed for educational purposes under the ALX program.
-Please refer to the [LICENSE](../LICENSE) file if applicable.
+ the project is free for use for learning purposes.